Let’s look at our review of The Best Headphones For Guitar Amp.

 The Oneodio phones are stunning value for money.
 After looking at the price I expected a low quality of sound.
 I was surprised to learn of all the superb features.

-Added comfort soft padded ear cushion with noise isolation.
+Added comfort soft padded ear cushion assists with sound isolation.
 Easily adjusted headband to ensure you get the most comfort.
 They even fit the biggest of heads!

 The headphones fold up neatly to half the size and come with a neatly stored in the classy carry pouch.
 I noticed no squeaks or creaks when handling these.
 Coiled cord in 9.8ft stretched, so no worries when plugging into your amp and sitting back on your chair.